 - The end of A Comedy Of Eros.
 The look on Joxer's face when Gabrielle laughs off the idea of him and her getting together.
 Innocently Insensitive much, Gabrielle!
 After she walks away, Joxer gives a very bitter and sarcastic "ha ha."
 Xena places a hand on his shoulder in a gesture of comfort, and as she walks away too we can see Joxer about to cry.
 He may be an annoying goof-ball at times, but his serious moments are truly serious.

 - "A Good Day" ended with Xena & Gab saving a village from Caesar and Ponpey's armies but many people died in the process.

 "The only thing we can take from this is that it's been a good day of fighting".

-Gabrielle at the end of "The Deliverer."
-Forced to kill and used in a horiffic ritual.
+- Gabrielle at the end of "The Deliverer."
+Forced to kill and used in a horrific ritual.
 "Everything's different now."

 - So much of it in "Orphan of War."
 Xena gave up Solan during her warlord days both because he would be a target and because he would turn out like her.
 Years later, she encounters her son, who believes she murdered his father and is still a monster.
 Though those opinions are corrected, the episode ends with Xena not telling him the whole truth.
 It's the right thing to do, but you can see how much it hurts in that last shot.